SuperDARN/rst/docs/dev/code_reviews.md

         then you can leave it alone or give a "thumbs up :+1" to the comment to show support.

 3. Now review the changes that occurred in this PR - avoid commenting on other lines not included in the changes as this is `scope creep`.
-4. If you want to make a comment hover the cursor over the line numbers on the left side and a **+** button will appear.
-Click it!
+4. To comment on a single line of code, hover the cursor over the line numbers on the left side and click the **+** button that appears.
+To comment on several consecutive lines, hold the **+** button and drag the cursor down to select the relevant lines.
 5. Now write any feedback or questions in the box and hit `Start a review` on the bottom right in the pop up window.

     !!!
 Warning